QWTforGithub/PUDM/README.md

 ## The Version Update Notification for **_PUDM V2_**
 We plan to release **_PUDM V2_** in the future.<br/>
 This is expected to result in the following improvements compared to **_PUDM_**: <br/>
 1. Point Number Decoupling. **_PUDM V2_** conducts upsampling based on the point number, not the upsampling rate.
-For example, the output (S,3), S can be any positive integer. <br/>
+For example, the output (S, 3), S can be any positive integer. <br/>
 2. Higher quality generation.
 This focuses more on the qualitative results (visualization) rather than the quantitative ones (CD or HD).

 ## The Overall Framework